 2. Be mindful of your day

 Just do what you are doing and enjoy what you do at every moment.
 Enjoy what you eat at breakfast.
 Taste that delicious smoothie you are having.
 Enjoy the texture of that yogurt or the smell of your fry up.
 Have a treat once in a while.
-This will not kill you, it's misery that will.
+This favorite will not kill you; it's the misery that will.

 3. Be grateful

 Pat your body and say how much you appreciate it.
-I recall the many mornings when I look at the mirror and I start hating myself and this immediately changes my mood that by the time I reach the office I am ready for war or for nastiness.
-See something in you and your life to be grateful for.
-Thank God or the universe you are still around and enjoying the many things around you.
+I recall the many mornings when I look at the mirror and start hating myself, and this immediately changes my mood that by the time I reach the office, I am ready for war or nastiness.
+See something in you and your life for which you are grateful.
+Thank God or the universe that you are still around and enjoying the many things around you.

 I remember a home we had with many trees.
-On these trees nested many birds and in the morning, they sing and they never failed to make me sing with them.
-What a joy that was each morning as I immersed myself in their song singing psalms to the world.
+On these trees nested many birds, and in the morning, they sing, and never fail to make me sing with them.
+What a joy that was each morning as I immersed myself in their song, singing psalms to the world.

 4. Have balance

 Forget looking at the calendar and complaining about the things you have to do for that day.
 Look at the calendar and see how your day unfolds.
-Put in some things you enjoy doing if you see that most of what the day presents are tasks that you would rather not do.
-This is what putting rhythm to your day.
-Make it a well planned day with spurts of things you like put in like polka dots to an otherwise dreary day.
+Put in some things you enjoy, especially when there are things you would not do.
+This action is what put rhythm to your day.
+Make it a well planned day with spurts of stuff you like to put in like polka dots to an otherwise dreary day.

-These are jus simple things.
+These are just simple things.
 If you like talking to a friend, ask her to do her groceries at the same time.
 Or have a cup of coffee with her before you go to your dentist.
-Or treat yourself to a spa or bring your book to the park and read there. or just pick up some flowers and brighten your place.
+Or treat yourself to a spa or bring your book to the park and read there.
+Or pick up some flowers and brighten your place.